Michael Eriksson

 (Samuel Johnson, http://www.xs4all.nl/~jcdverha/scijokes/8_6.htmle)

 Here comes the bomb: This quote is not from 1991, nor even 1891, but 1791!
 Yet, lectures are still the main form of teaching and learning—despite this insight having been present (at least) 218 years ago!
-Worse yet, I fear that in the year 2227 things may well be as bad as today.
+Worse yet, I fear that in the year 2227 things might well be as bad as today.
 Possibly even worse: What if books, and the descendant textual media, are phased out entirely in favour of books-on-tapes, lectures recorded onto video, ...
 (Note that while these will enable a rewind, a book will still be infinitely superior in this regard—and all other advantages of books remain advantages.
 This while the one advantage of a lecture, the limited possibility to ask the lecturer questions or require clarification, is lost.)

 Or consider: